Hubs-Foundation/hubs-docs/docs/hubs-cloud-intro.md

 ![Hubs Cloud](img/hubs-cloud-logo.jpeg)

-Hubs Cloud allows you to run your own hub on a private server.
+[Hubs Cloud](https://hubs.mozilla.com/cloud) allows you to run your own hub on a private server.

+### Set up your own Hubs Cloud server:
+  - For AWS, see the [AWS Quick Start](./hubs-cloud-aws-quick-start.md)
+  - For DigitalOcean, see the [DigitalOcean Quick Start](./hubs-cloud-do-quick-start.md)
+  - Once your hub is up, see the [Getting Started Guide](./hubs-cloud-getting-started.md)

-Key Features:
+### Hubs Cloud Key Features:

 - Use your own domain name.
 - Customize the branding, styling, and colors.